 Drone video footage has become increasingly popular in the world of real estate.
 But there are a lot of rules and regulations when it comes to using drones to capture bird’s eye view video of properties.

 Before you dive into real estate drone video, it’s important to understand all the rules and regulations associated with it.
 For instance, in order to fly a drone, you must be registered with the Federal Aviation Administration (FAA) and you may also need a drone pilots license, depending on where you are shooting your drone footage.

 We recommend checking out Zillow’s real estate drone photography and video guide for answers to the most frequently asked questions about real estate drone video.

 Now that you’re armed with real estate video ideas and tips, it’s time to make your first video!
 As a reminder, many of the videos in this guide are templates that you can customize to make your own.
-Sign up for free to get started with Animoto.
+Sign up for a free account to get started with Animoto.
 Happy real estate video making!